 Variations of the Siamese Cat

 Over the years, the Siamese cat has undergone a rather drastic change in appearance.
-This is due to breeding practices and goals set by breeders to meet or exceed show-cat preferences and to eliminate undesirable traits.
+This is due to breeding practices and goals set by breeders to meet or exceed show-cat preferences, and hypothetically to eliminate undesirable traits.
 But who these characteristics are undesirable to and why throws the ethics of the alterations into question.

-These days, there are approximately three “sub-varieties” or types of Siamese cat.
+These days, there are approximately three sub-varieties or types of Siamese cat.
 These varieties are known as the established “Apple Head”, the typical “Old Style”, and the newer “Wedge Head”.

 The Traditional Apple-Head Siamese

 Traditional Siamese are moderately sized cats, with males reaching as large as 18 pounds.
 They have a round “apple-shaped” head, with rounder eyes, and a stockier, more muscular body compared to the other varieties.

 The Classic Old-Style Siamese

 These cute kitties are sleeker than the traditional, with more slanted eyes and a longer, thinner body.
 This variety of cat was most popular in the 1950s and 1960s.
 It is what most people refer to when they think of a Siamese cat.

 The Modern Wedge-Head Siamese

 Here we have a Siamese cat that is the most modern, and the most exaggerated, version of the breed.
 As you might be able to guess, it is nicknamed the “Wedge Head Siamese” due to the extreme wedge shape of the cat’s head.

 Health Concerns for the Modern Wedge Head Siamese Cat

-Unfortunately, along with the exaggerated features, the Wedge Head Siamese is proving to be more prone to the respiratory and pulmonary problems already associated with the Siamese breed.
+Unfortunately, along with the exaggerated features, the Wedge Head is proving to be more prone to the respiratory and pulmonary problems already associated with the breed.

 Breeders are finding that along with a more delicate constitution, the Wedge Head Siamese is prone to dental issues.
 It is suspected that this is due to the narrower face shape leaving less room for the cat’s teeth to comfortably grow in.

 Modern breeders are working to identify the origins and causes of these health issues.
 Much like the crossed eyes and kinked tail, it is suspected that many of these issues are genetic.
 There is even a possibility they shorten the cat’s lifetime, but at the moment these reports are purely anecdotal.

 Because the modern Wedge Head Siamese cat is still so new, there has not yet been any scientific research by the medical community into any health risks.
 We currently can only speculate and share the observations by breeders and cat owners on the emerging health concerns and issues of this captivating cat.

 As the Siamese cat breed continues to develop, it is possible we will continue to see more changes in appearance.
 Some maybe for the better!
 However, for now the safest thing when researching your new pet is to avoid extremes.
 Healthy felines have a classic cat look, and you can’t go far wrong by sticking with it.